mlochbaum/BQN/doc/control.md

     DoWhile ← {𝕨{𝕊⍟𝔽𝔾𝕩}𝕩@}´

 Because the condition is run repeatedly, it has to be a function, and can't be a plain expression as in an if conditional.

+### Low-stack version

+The above version of `While` will fail in a fairly small number of iterations, because it consumes a new stack frame with each iteration.
+While tail call optimization could solve this, detecting the tail call in a compound function like `𝕊∘𝔾⍟𝔽` is technically difficult and would introduce overhead into a BQN interpreter.
+However, there is a method to make the number of required stack frames logarithmic in the number of iterations instead of linear:

+    While ← {𝕩{𝔽⍟𝔾∘𝔽_𝕣_𝔾∘𝔽⍟𝔾𝕩}𝕨@}´

+The innovation is to use `{𝔽⍟𝔾∘𝔽_𝕣_𝔾∘𝔽⍟𝔾𝕩}` instead of the equivalent `{𝔽_𝕣_𝔾∘𝔽⍟𝔾𝕩}` or `{𝕊∘𝔽⍟𝔾𝕩}` (these are the same, as `𝕊` in a modifier is defined as `𝔽_𝕣_𝔾`).
+Here `𝔽` performs one iteration and `𝔾` tests whether to continue.
+The simplest approach is to perform one iteration and recurse with the same two functions.
+The modified approach replaces `𝔽` with `𝔽⍟𝔾∘𝔽`, that is, it doubles it while making sure the condition is still checked each iteration.
+The doublings compound so that recursion level `n` performs `𝔽` up to `2⋆n` times while using on the order of `n` additional stack frames.
+Only a hundred or two stack frames are needed to give a practically unlimited number of iterations.

 ## For